abdurrahman/barracuda/README.md

-# Barracuda Message Service Tool
+# Barracuda Message Service

-A simple messaging service tool
+A simple messaging service tool with written .NET Core

+> A barracuda is a large, predatory, ray-finned fish known for its fearsome appearance and ferocious behaviour. ~Wiki
+>
+> I was looking for a new hdd for myself, so i was impressed the Segate Barracuda version name and named this project as Barracuda.
+I know its not similar with the service tool what i made but its kinda cool name i think. :)

 ## Prerequisites